 Once we knew what we were dealing with in late March and saw lower COVID-19 cases and decline in the death rate in late April and early May, we should have begun reopening Hawaii in phases: You can’t run and hide from the disease.
 The CDC maintains the chances of the asymptomatic carriers of COVID-19 and passing it on to others is remote.
 Masks are often not worn properly and are nothing more than symbolic.

 If people are at risk they should stay at home.
 Those who aren’t sick should have the freedom to work.
 If you don’t qualify to be tested for COVID-19 because you’re not sick, you qualify to work.
-I would have reopened the airports to interisland travel long before June 16 and then the mainland employing reasonable health and safety measures.
+I would have reopened the airports to interisland travel much earlier and then the mainland employing reasonable health and safety measures.
 Tourism is the life blood of our economy.

 2. The state budget is facing record shortfalls.
 How would you balance the budget?
 What would you cut?
 What would you protect?